nature-heart-software/izabela/README.md

 you can install one directly from Izabela in the settings.

 You can keep using any non-fullscreen application in the background while Izabela is in the foreground.
-If you're using Izabela over games, I recommend setting your game to borderless, windowed or borderless windowed mode instead of fullscreen.
+If you're using Izabela over games, I recommend setting your game to `borderless`, `windowed` or `borderless windowed` mode instead of fullscreen.

 > **Note:** Credentials for the more advanced text-to-speech engines (Amazon Polly, Microsoft Azure, Google Cloud and